ViralTexts/gtr-clusters/clusters/18581111-sn84028820-LadiesShouldReadTheNewspaper.md

 ## [From _Dodgeville chronicle._](https://chroniclingamerica.loc.gov/lccn/sn85033019/1869-01-01/ed-1/seq-4)

 #### 1869-01-01 &middot; Dodgeville, Wis.

 <table style="width: 100%;"><tr><td style="width: 50%">

+Ladies Should Read Newspapers.
+It is a great mistake in female education
+to keep a youDg lady’s time and attention
+devoted to only fashionable literature of
+the day.
+If you would qualify her for
+conversation, you must give her some­
+thing to talk about—give her education
+with the actual world, with the outer
+world, and its transpiring events.
+Urge
+her to read newspapers, and become
+familiar with the present character and
 improvement of our race, nistory is of
 some importance; but the past world is
 dead—we have nothing to do with it. our